 Agriculture

-Rapid growth of population, spread of cash crops, introduction of new technologies
+Rapid growth of population, spread of cash crops,

-vicissitudes of the terms of trade for agricultural exports have all disturbed the ecological stability
+the vicissitudes of the terms of trade for agricultural exports

-sequences of deforestation, soil degradation and desertification, and increasing scarcity of water.
+desertification, and increasing scarcity of water.

 Mineral extraction